Axion contribution to the mass-radius relation of neutron stars: The model

 \section{The model}

-Consider an interaction between a pseudo--scalar field $\theta$ and a fermion $\psi$.
+Consider an interaction between a pseudo-scalar field $\theta$ and a fermion $\psi$.
 At the leading order in $\theta$ the effective fermion Lagrangian reads~\cite{Georgi:1986df}

 where $F_a$ is the axion decay constant.
-The coupling $c_\psi$ will be treated as a free parameter, but it is computable once the axion model is specified~\cite{GrillidiCortona:2015jxo}.
-This work is not restricted to a specific axion model and will treat the system in a general manner, where the $\theta$ field is a weakly interacting light axion-like (ALP) field.
+The coupling $c_\psi$ will be treated as a free parameter, but it is computable in the vacuum once the axion model is specified~\cite{GrillidiCortona:2015jxo}.
+This work is not restricted to a specific axion model and will treat the system in a general manner, where the $\theta$ field is a weakly-interacting light axion-like (ALP) field.
 Integrating by parts the second term in~(\ref{Lagrangian0}) and using the field equations of $\psi$ at the order in $\theta$ we are working, one obtains the equivalent Lagrangian